f4b6a3/uuid-creator/README.md

 The timestamp is the amount of 100 nanoseconds intervals since 1582-10-15.
 Since the timestamp has 60 bits (unsigned), the greatest date and time that can be represented is 5236-03-31T21:21:00.684Z (2^60/10_000_000/60s/60m/24h/365.25y + 1582 A.D. = \~5235).
 In the RFC-4122, the time field rolls over around 3400 A.D., maybe because it considers a _signed_ timestamp (2^59/10_000_000/60s/60m/24h/365.25y + 1582 A.D. = \~3408).

 In this implementation, the timestamp has milliseconds accuracy, that is, it uses `System.currentTimeMillis()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#currentTimeMillis()) to get the current milliseconds.
-An internal _counter_ is used to _simulate_ the standard timestamp resolution of 10 million intervals per second.
+An internal _accumulator_ is used to _simulate_ the standard timestamp resolution of 10 million intervals per second.

 You can create a strategy that implements the `TimestampStrategy` if you don't like the default strategy.

-##### Counter
+##### Accumulator

-The counter range is from 0 to 9,999.
+The accumulator range is from 0 to 9,999.
 It is instantiated with a random number between 0 and 255.

-Every time a request is made within the same millisecond, the elapsed time between two calls is added to the counter.
+Every time a request is made within the same millisecond, the elapsed 100-nanosecond intervals between two calls is added to the accumulator.

-The timestamp is calculated with this formula: MILLISECONDS * 10,000 + COUNTER.
+The timestamp is calculated with this formula: MILLISECONDS * 10,000 + ACCUMULATOR.

 ###### Overrun